 You are going to love these lemon lavender cookies.
 They are soft, fluffy and perfectly chewy.
 These cookies are so easy to make and taste like lemon lavender shortbread.
-Plus the lemon glaze makes them even tastier!
+Plus the lemon glaze makes them even better!

 Why you will love this recipe: